 - If the egg is fertilized but the growth of fibroids near the opening of the fallopian tube inside the uterine cavity can prevent its implantation into the uterus.

-- Submucosal fibroids that develop inside the uterine cavity occupies space in the uterus giving less area to the zygote and interfering with the normal growth of the child.
+- Submucosal fibroids that develop inside the uterine cavity occupy space in the uterus giving less area to the zygote and interfering with the normal growth of the child.